MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

    * Use **Keywords OR** to include titles with words that contain any of the words entered or any combination of these words (phrases separated with spaces)
    * Use **Keywords NOT** to exclude titles with these words from the search and data analysis
    * Use **Filter Meetings** to filter by analyst and/or model, and by one or more categories, such as budget, as shown in this graphic
-   * You can also adjust the probability range to filter by for the word cloud and meeting list
+   * You can also adjust the probability range to filter the word cloud and meeting list

      ![Process Explorer filter options](./images/pexp-filter-options.png)